Talks & Interviews

 “No, Campuses Are Not in Chaos Over Gaza”

-The New York Times | Audio Essay December 20, 2023
+| Audio Essay December 20, 2023

 In this NYT audio essay, Sophia Rosenfeld shares a model for engaging in tough conversations for anyone looking to have thoughtful discussions about some of the most fraught issues of our era.